yhpong/Scientific-Toolkit/README.md

 In the sample above .Init is used to initialize a 9 by 10 grid, which is chosen heuristically -  assuming 90 nodes for 178 samples means about 2 samples assigned to each node.
 .SOM_Hex_Train does the actual training and assign each datum to its appropriate node.
 .Get_node_labels is used to generate node_labels() which can be printed on each node, which is simply a comma-separated list of data points assigned to that node.
 In cases where a node has too many members, the label may become too long and cannot be shown on a chart.
-In that case you will need to devise your own way to generate the labels or simply note showing them at all.
+In that case you will need to devise your own way to generate the labels or simply not showing them at all.
 .Print_All_Dimension will then create charts on selected Excel worksheet.

 Only four out of thirteen attributes are shown above.
-One each chart, blue means high value in that attribute, red means low, and yellow/green is in average.
-Wines from W1 are mostly placed on the upper-right portion of the grad, W3 on the upper-left, and W2 occupies the lower-half.
+One each chart, blue means high value in that attribute, red means low, and yellow/green is average.
+Wines from W1 are mostly placed on the upper-right portion of the grid, W3 on the upper-left, and W2 occupies the lower-half.
 Compare these to the biplot in the PCA section to see how they rhyme with each other.

 ### k-Means Clustering
 Requires: ckMeanCluster.cls

-So far the above methods only provide aids for you to see how you may slice the data, and which attribute is more relevant in classification than the others.
+So far the above methods only provide aids to see how the data may be sliced, and which attribute is more relevant in classification than the others.
 In contrast, k-Means clustering directly separate samples into pre-specified number of clusters.

 ![kMean](Screenshots/kMean.jpg)